HueByte/Jiro/dev/docs/project-description.md

 4. **Start the application** with `dotnet run`
 5. **Connect clients** via gRPC or Python CLI

-For detailed setup instructions, refer to the main [README.md](README.md).
+For detailed setup instructions, refer to the main project README.

 ---